 - Bakkt launched the first regulated physically-settled Bitcoin future, strengthening confidence in financial institutions willing to trade the new asset class

 - Governments are taking actions to regulate cryptocurrencies.
-In some cases, these regulation are very accommodative, like in the case of Portugal
+In some cases, these regulation are very accommodating, like in the case of Portugal

-Not to mention the impact on mainstream media of the idea of Facebook to join Libra association in the creation of a global cryptocurrency backed by a basket of fiat currencies.
+Not to mention the impact on mainstream media of the idea of Facebook to launch its Libra association to create a global cryptocurrency backed by a basket of fiat currencies.

 The ecosystem is evolving every day, and all the signs seem to point to a new solid Bull run in the coming months and year.